What is antibiotic stewardship?

-Antibiotics are lifesaving medication that we have come to rely on to treat bacterial infections.
+Antibiotics are lifesaving medications that we have come to rely on to treat bacterial infections.
 Antibiotic resistance occurs when bacteria adapt to no longer be susceptible to antibiotics.
 Though this is a naturally occurring process, antibiotic resistance is being amplified by the overuse of antibiotics in across the globe.
 This resistance leads to higher medical costs, lengthened hospital stays, and increased mortality.

 Precious Drugs & Scary Bugs Campaign

 Hektoen is working to combat antibiotic resistance by offering antibiotic stewardship support to outpatient healthcare facilities through the reinstatement of the IDPH Precious Drugs and Scary Bugs (PDSB) Campaign.
-This campaign promoted judicious antibiotic use by engaging outpatient providers to:
+This campaign promoted judicious antibiotic use by engaging outpatient professionals to:

 - Increase knowledge related to antibiotic resistance and appropriate prescribing

 - Provide resources to support healthcare providers in improving antibiotic prescribing

 - Improve coordination and exchange of antibiotic stewardship best practices among stakeholders.

 - Make a commitment to promote appropriate antibiotic stewardship in their facility

 - Review the outpatient antibiotic stewardship toolkit available here

 - Survey patient population about their attitudes about antibiotics